-- 20. APRA uses a tiered approach to the measurement of an ADI's capital adequacy.
+- 20. APRA adopts a tiered approach to the measurement of an ADI's capital adequacy.
 It assesses the ADI's financial strength at three levels in order to ensure that the ADI is adequately capitalised, both on an individual and a group basis.
-These levels are: - (a) Level 1 either: - (i) the ADI itself; or - (ii) the extended licensed entity (ELE) (refer to Prudential Standard APS 222 Associations with Related Entities); - (b) Level 2 either - (i) if the ADI is not a subsidiary of an authorised NOHC and the ADI has subsidiaries in addition to those included in its ELE, the unless APRA otherwise determines, in writing, a different Level 2 composition for a group of companies of which the ADI is a member; and
+These levels are:

+- (a) Level 1 either:

+- (i) the ADI itself; or

+- (ii) the extended licensed entity (ELE);

+- (b) Level 2 either

+- (i) if the ADI is not a subsidiary of an authorised NOHC and the ADI has subsidiaries in addition to those included in its ELE, the consolidation of the ADI and all its subsidiary entities other than non-consolidated subsidiaries; or

-- consolidation of the ADI and all its subsidiary entities other than non-consolidated subsidiaries; or - (ii) if the ADI is a subsidiary of an authorised NOHC, the consolidation of the immediate parent NOHC of the ADI and all the immediate parent NOHC's subsidiary entities (including any ADIs and their subsidiary entities) other than non-consolidated subsidiaries;
+- (ii) if the ADI is a subsidiary of an authorised NOHC, the consolidation of the immediate parent NOHC of the ADI and all the immediate

+parent NOHC's subsidiary entities (including any ADIs and their subsidiary entities) other than non-consolidated subsidiaries;